#408: Hatch: A Modern Python Workflow Transcript

 07:11 And I don't know how many people know this.

-07:13 If you were in the Python REPL, you can type import antigravity and actually it does something.
+07:13 If you're in the Python REPL, you can type import anti-gravity.

 07:20 So the old XKCD is there's a person flying and the person on the ground looks at us.